linode/docs/docs/guides/development/javascript/getting-started-with-svelte/index.md

 ## Conclusion

-You now have a working Svelte application of your own, and with it a foundational knowledge of how to work with Svelte applications.
-Svelte has many more features for you to leverage, and SvelteKit more still to help you get started with modern and efficient frontend applications.
-So be sure to refer to the Svelte and SvelteKit documentation linked below to get the most out of your new Svelte application.
+You now have a working Svelte application of your own, and with it a foundational knowledge of how to work with Svelte and SvelteKit.
+Svelte has many more features for you to leverage, and SvelteKit more still to help you structure modern and efficient frontend applications.
+Be sure to refer to the Svelte and SvelteKit documentation linked below to get the most out of your new Svelte application.